srijrao/obsidianpluginattempt/README.md

 ## Key Features

 - **Multi-Provider Support:** Use OpenAI (ChatGPT, GPT-4), Anthropic (Claude), Google Gemini, Ollama (local models), and more.
-Easily switch between providers and models.
+Easily switch between providers and models in plugin settings.
 - **Modern Chat Interface:** Chat with AI in a dedicated sidebar or panel, with real-time streaming responses and markdown rendering.
 - **Context-Aware Commands:** Run AI actions on selected text, entire notes, or across your vault.
 Summarize, rewrite, or generate content contextually.
-- **Agent Mode & Tool Use:** Enable “Agent Mode” to let the AI use built-in tools (file search, read/write, diff, move, rename, etc.) for advanced automation and reasoning.
+- **Agent Mode & Tool Use:** Enable “Agent Mode” to let the AI use built-in tools for automation and reasoning.
+Core tools include: file search, read, write, move, rename, diff, list, and thought (reasoning/planning).
 - **Custom Prompts & Templates:** Create, edit, and manage your own prompt templates for any workflow.
 - **Session & History Management:** Save, load, and revisit chat sessions.
 View and manage chat history directly in the plugin.
-- **Model Settings & Testing:** Fine-tune model parameters (temperature, max tokens, etc.) and test API connections per provider.
+- **Model Settings & Testing:** Fine-tune model parameters (temperature, max tokens, etc.), test API connections, and refresh available models from the settings UI.
 - **Secure API Key Storage:** API keys are stored securely in your Obsidian settings.
 - **Context Notes & Referencing:** Optionally include the current note, context notes, and chat history in AI prompts for more relevant responses.
 - **YAML Attribute Commands:** Generate and insert YAML frontmatter attributes (like title and summary) using AI.